ackermannQ/kodereview/content/blog/small-intro-to-bigo/index.md

 Well, from the previous example, you would say that you have N operations for the array1 and N operations for the array2.
 Then the complexity would be O(2N).
 One rule of big O notation is to drop constants because they don't add any value to the global complexity, the complexity is then O(N).

-**Be careful!**: This reasoning is not entirely true.
+**Be careful!** This reasoning is not entirely true.
 Here, we supposed that the two arrays were the same length (N) which is not necessarily the case!

 Actually, the best thing to do at a job interview is to suppose that the two arrays have a different lengths, lets call them N and M. Now, the complexity of this algorithm is O(N + M).
 Usually, the examiner will provide a information on N and M, like M < N. Thus, an other rule apply: only conserve the dominant term when additioning complexities.